Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Introduction

 Finding simpler descriptions for a dynamical model that is too large or complex to study or simulate is arguably a fundamental task in many scientific fields.
 From a dynamical-system viewpoint, the problem has been studied extensively, aiming for both exact reductions, i.e. smaller models that are able to reproduce exactly the target evolution \cite{rosenbrock1970state, kalman1969topics, kalman}, and approximate ones \cite{balanced-truncation}, in the linear as well as in non-linear settings \cite{astolfi_moment_matching}.
 In many cases, however, one may want to reduce a given model while maintaining certain constraints that characterize the dynamics, e.g. make the model physically admissible or satisfy some locality constraints.
 This problem, in general, proves difficult to solve: for example, model reduction for linear dynamical systems with positivity constraints is still a partially open issue \cite{farina-benvenuti,benvenuti}.

 In this work, we tackle the problem of finding simpler and physically-admissible models that reproduce the output of a wide class of discrete-time quantum dynamical systems.
 For these systems to be physically admissible, in addition to linearity, minimal requirements are positivity and the preservation of the total probability, i.e. we seek Completely-Positive, Trace-Preserving (CPTP) dynamics.
-Potential direct applications include alternative, ``compressed'' version of quantum walks \cite{szegedy2004quantum,magniez2007search,kempe2003quantum,portugal2013quantum} and reduced models and filters for digital quantum control \cite{Bolognani_Ticozzi, haroche2006exploring}.
+Potential direct applications include alternative, ``compressed'' version of quantum walks \cite{szegedy2004quantum,magniez2007search,kempe2003quantum,portugal2013quantum} as well as reduced models and filters for digital quantum control \cite{Bolognani_Ticozzi, haroche2006exploring}.
 Finding the minimal reduced model that preserves the physical constraints also allows for efficient simulations of dynamics on quantum computers \cite{barreiro2011open}.
 The problem of finding computationally-efficient representations is particularly relevant nowadays since the quantum computers available have very limited resources \cite{ma2020quantum}.
 In addition, such a reduction allows us to understand what are the essential degrees of freedom of a model and which instead can be removed.
-Moreover, one can use the reduced model to investigate the ``quantumness'' of the key variables: by observing their structure one can understand if the system is intrinsically quantum, or it might be represented classically, or even with a hybrid quantum-classical model \cite{diosi2023hybrid}.
+Moreover, one can use the reduced model to investigate the ``quantumness'' of the variables that cannot be discarded: by studying their algebraic structure one can understand if the system is intrinsically quantum, or it might be represented classically, or even with a hybrid quantum-classical model \cite{diosi2023hybrid, barchielli2023markovian, barchielli2024hybrid}.